How Joseph Stalin became the leader of the Soviet Union

 Stalin’s Early Life

-Joseph Stalin, the future leader of the Soviet Union, often referred to as the ‘Red Tsar', was born on 18 December 1878 to a Georgian cobbler in Gori, Georgia and his wife in a small impoverished village.
+Joseph Stalin, the future leader of the Soviet Union, often referred to as the ‘Red Tsar,' was born on 18 December 1878 to a Georgian cobbler in Gori, Georgia and his wife in a small, impoverished village.
 His real name was Josef Besarionis de Jughashvili.
 He was ethnically Georgian, but Georgia was part of the Tsarist Russian Empire.
-After leaving school, he was sent to a seminary.
-Instead of studying theology and the bible, he embraced Marxism and became a follower of Vladimir Lenin, leader of the revolutionary Bolshevik Party.
+After leaving school, Stalin went to a seminary.
+Instead of studying theology and the Bible, he embraced Marxism and became a follower of Vladimir Lenin, leader of the revolutionary Bolshevik Party.

 October Revolution and the Russian Civil War

-However, Stalin was to make his reputation in the Russian Civil War.
+However, Stalin made his reputation during the Russian Civil War.
 He was appointed as a Political Commissar to several Generals and ensured that they were loyal to the Bolsheviks.
 Eventually, he was given a military command and brutally suppressed White Counter-Revolutionaries and bandits.
 He was also instrumental in conquering his native Georgia, which had declared itself to be independent.
-Stalin was later appointed to the army in the Ukraine and he helped to push back a Polish invasion, however, he was criticized for not defeating the Poles completely and exporting the revolution to that country and elsewhere in Europe.
+Stalin was later appointed to the army in the Ukraine, and he helped to push back a Polish invasion.
+However, he was criticized for not routing the Poles and exporting the revolution to that country and elsewhere in Europe.

 Stalin as General Secretary of the Bolshevik Party